Spandan-Kakadiya/bob-ai-hackathon--AlphaMatrix-/README.md

 > Be honest — judges appreciate transparency over overclaiming.

-- [Limitation 1: In-Memory Alert Storage & State Persistenceady"]
+- Limitation 1: In-Memory Alert Storage & State Persistenceady.
-- [Limitation 2: Dependency on Cloud / External LLMs for Enhanced BLUF Synthesis"]
+- Limitation 2: Dependency on Cloud / External LLMs for Enhanced BLUF Synthesis.
-- [Limitation 3: Synthetic Satellite & Electronic Warfare (EW) Data"]
+- Limitation 3: Synthetic Satellite & Electronic Warfare (EW) Data.

 ---

 ## 🏅 What We're Most Proud Of

-[The core strength of our submission is our Cross-Domain Correlation and BLUF Generation Engine.
-It is the only solution that unifies Space/Satellite electronic warfare with ground cyber telemetry, cuts 85% of alert noise, and instantly translates complex attack chains into structured, decision-ready briefings that military commanders can act on in minutes.]
+The core strength of our submission is our Cross-Domain Correlation and BLUF Generation Engine.
+It is the only solution that unifies Space/Satellite electronic warfare with ground cyber telemetry, cuts 85% of alert noise, and instantly translates complex attack chains into structured, decision-ready briefings that military commanders can act on in minutes.

 ---